samperfj/ml-capstone-notebooks/README.md

-Jupyter Notebooks used for the IBM Machine Learning Capstone.
+This repository contains Jupyter Notebooks created for the IBM Machine Learning Capstone project.